Medical Business Advisory / An Overview of Federal and State Overtime (OT) Exemption Laws

 On Sept.
-24, 2019, the U.S. Department of Labor issued a final rule increasing the salary threshold for executive, administrative and professional employees from $455 per week to $684 per week.
-These “white-collar” employees are exempt from the Fair Labor Standards Act’s overtime pay provisions.
-The final rule took effect Jan.
-1, 2020.
+24, 2019, the U.S. Department of Labor issued a final rule increasing the salary threshold for executive, administrative, and professional employees from $455 per week to $684 per week.

-If you pay them less than $684 per week, then they are no longer exempt but rather nonexempt, and they should receive overtime pay for work hours exceeding 40 in a workweek.
+If you pay them less than $684 per week, then they are no longer OT exempt but rather nonexempt, and they should receive overtime pay for work hours exceeding 40 in a workweek.

-To qualify for exempt status, the executive, administrative or professional employee must satisfy the FLSA’s job duties test for their position and their pay cannot be less than $684 per week.
-Certain employees, such as outside salespeople, only need to satisfy the FLSA’s job duties test in order to be deemed exempt; there’s no minimum pay threshold.
+To qualify for OT exemption status, the executive, administrative, or professional employee must satisfy the FLSA’s job duties test for their position and their pay cannot be less than $684 per week.

-Now, if your employees work in a state that has its own overtime exemption rule, then you must compare the state rule with the federal rule and apply whichever one is most generous to the employee.
+Now, if your employees work in a state that has its own OT exemption rule, then you must compare the state rule with the federal rule and apply whichever one is most generous to the employee.

-Many states have their own overtime pay regulations.
+Many states have their own overtime pay regulations and OT exemptions.
 To be excluded from the state’s overtime pay regulations, the employee must satisfy the state-required minimum pay threshold and/or the job duties test.
-If the employee meets these requirements, he or she is exempt and is not entitled to overtime pay under state law.

 To illustrate, let’s look at Pennsylvania.